Luctum/Projet2PDL_OpenFoodFact/README.md

 #### In the case of _csv_ :

-csvPath : The complete path where you store your csv dump. (optionnal : default is the root of this program)
+csvPath : The complete path where you store your csv dump. (optionnal : default is the root of this program products.csv)

 #### Complete example :
 ```